 In the 2009-2010 season, the orchestra and its members were featured on the nationally broadcast From the Top, National Public Radio’s program dedicated to the most outstanding young musicians in the country.
 EYSO has also been featured at Spivey Hall, performed with guest soloists from the Atlanta Symphony and San Francisco Symphony Orchestras and has appeared in concert with Emory University’s String Quartet in Residence, the Vega String Quartet.
 In 2014, the orchestra began a regular tour cycle with a performance at New York’s Lincoln Center attended by major donors and supporters of the program, Donna and Marvin Schwartz and Ted Turner.
-In 2017, EYSO travelled to perform in Chicago performing at Northwestern University and participating in masterclasses with distinguished faculty including members of the Chicago Symphony Orchestra and in 2019, EYSO toured to Nashville, performing Respighi’s The Pines of Rome at Belmont University.
+In 2017, EYSO travelled to Chicago performing at Northwestern University and participating in masterclasses with distinguished faculty including members of the Chicago Symphony Orchestra and in 2019, EYSO toured to Nashville, performing Respighi’s The Pines of Rome at Belmont University.